Happy New Year! Science-Backed Resolutions For Better Sex In 2021

-How might you go about doing this?
+How so?
 Let research be your guide.
-Here are ten scientifically-backed suggestions for enhancing your sex life in 2020.
+Here are ten scientifically-backed suggestions for enhancing your sex life in 2021.

 1. Be more vocal during sex.
 Research finds that the people who make the most noise in bed tend to be the most sexually satisfied.
 Why?
 Moaning and groaning help convey what you like and what feels good.
 By communicating this to your partner, it increases the odds that you’ll get what you want.
 Plus, these noises signal appreciation for a partner’s efforts and have the potential to enhance your partner’s arousal.

 2. Experiment with sex toys.
 A lot of women and men say they have previously used vibrators during sex.
 Not only do people who use these toys tend to report greater sexual satisfaction, but they also report better sexual functioning.
-This is likely due to the fact that vibrators and other toys are an easy way of interjecting novelty and excitement into sex.
+This is likely due to the fact that vibrators and other toys are an easy way of interjecting novelty and excitement into sex (and, incidentally, the people who reported trying new sexual activities during the pandemic were the most likely to report that their intimate lives improved!).

 3. Do your Kegels.
 A lot of people think that Kegel exercises are only for women, perhaps because that’s who they were originally developed for; however, it turns out that the benefits of Kegels aren’t restricted to persons of one gender.
-Studies have found that Kegel exercises offer a wide range of sexual benefits to women and men.
-Research suggests that Kegels also have the potential to both prevent and resolve numerous sexual difficulties.
+Studies have found that Kegel exercises can offer a wide range of sexual benefits to women and men.
+Specifically, research suggests that Kegels have the potential to both prevent and resolve numerous sexual difficulties, as well as enhance pleasure.

 4. Remember that “sex” isn’t just one thing.
 Research tells us that the more activities people engage in during sex, the more likely they are to have an orgasm.
 This is true for both women and men.
 Perhaps you’ve heard the old saying that “variety is the spice of life?”
 Well, these results suggest that variety just might be the spice of your sex life, too.